Phala-Network/growth-program/README.md

 1. Monthly rewards – receive $PHA for completing specific tasks.
 2. Result-based bonuses – earn extra $PHA for surpassing our monthly targets.
 3. Promotional rewards – earn swag boxes, hardware mining-nodes and more for successfully rising through our ambassador ranks.
-4. NFTs – collect limited edition Phala branded NFTs that are reserved only for our ambassadors.
+4. Unique NFTs – collect limited edition Phala branded NFTs that are reserved only for our ambassadors.
 5. Networking opportunities – work alongside Phala’s core team and attend local events and conferences that are sponsored by the team.
 6. Mentorship & guidance – refine your skills and develop real-world experience in Web3.
 7. Recognition & influence - build a reputation, and maybe even a future career for yourself.